Kpangot/Portfolio/README.md

 Thank you for being here!
-Check out my blog: https://explorerbeyond.blogspot.com/
+If you'd like, you can check out my blog too: https://explorerbeyond.blogspot.com/ !